GEOS-DEV/GEOS/src/docs/JOSS/paper.md

 By design, GEOS is intended to be a generic multi-physics simulation platform.
 The physics package interface in GEOS is intended to encapsulate the development of numerical methods applied to the solution of governing equations relevant to a problem.
 When implementing a physics package for a set of coupled physics equations, each individual physics package is first developed as a stand-alone capability.
-The single physics capabilities are then applied together in a coupled physics package and solved through a flexible strategy ranging from solving the fully monolithic system, to a split operator approach.
+The single physics capabilities are then applied together in a coupled physics package and solved through a flexible strategy ranging from solving the fully monolithic system to a split operator approach.

 To solve the linear systems that arise from the boundary value problem, GEOS maintains a generic linear algebra interface (LAI) capable of wrapping various linear algebra packages such as hypre [@hypre], PETSc[@petsc-web-page], and Trilinos[@Her_etal05].
-Currently, in GEOS only the hypre interaface is actively maintained.
+Currently, in GEOS only the hypre interface is actively maintained.
-For every multi-physics problems involving the solution of a coupled linear system, GEOS currently relies on a multigrid reduction preconditioning strategy available in hypre as presented by [@BUI:2020;@BUI:2021114111].
+For every multi-physics problem involving the solution of a coupled linear system, GEOS currently relies on a multigrid reduction preconditioning strategy available in hypre as presented by [@BUI:2020;@BUI:2021114111].

 The performance portability strategy utilized by GEOS applies LLNL's suite of portability tools RAJA[@Beckingsale:2019], CHAI[@CHAI:2023], and Umpire[@Beckingsale:2020].
 The RAJA performance portability layer provides portable kernel launching and wrappers for reductions, atomics, and local/shared memory to achieve performance on both CPU and GPU hardware.
-The combination of CHAI/Umpire provides memory motion management for platforms with heterogeneous memory spaces (i.e. host memory and device memory).
+The combination of CHAI/Umpire provides memory motion management for platforms with heterogeneous memory spaces (i.e., host and device memory).
-Through this strategy GEOS has been successfully run on platforms ranging from GPU-based Exa-scale systems to CPU-based laptops with near optimal of performance.
+Through this strategy, GEOS has been successfully run on platforms ranging from GPU-based Exa-scale systems to CPU-based laptops with near-optimal of performance.

-In addition to its C++ core, the GEOS project provides a Python3 interface that allows for the integration of the simulation capabilities into complex python workflows involving components unrelated to GEOS.
+In addition to its C++ core, the GEOS project provides a Python3 interface that allows for the integration of the simulation capabilities into complex Python workflows involving components unrelated to GEOS.

 # Applications
 To date GEOS has been used to simulate problems relevant to CO~2~ storage, enhanced geothermal systems, hydrogen storage, and both conventional and unconventional oil and gas extraction.